 - (a) The long- or short-sleeve shirt may be worn with the collar open.
 No tie is required. - (b) The Class B pants can have cargo pockets. - (c) A Navy blue or black crew neck undershirt must be worn with the uniform.
 White undershirts are not allowed. - (d) All shirt buttons must remain buttoned except for the last button at the neck.
-The longsleeve shirt will be buttoned at the cuff, unless the reflective material on the inside of the cuff needs to be visible for safety purposes. - (e) Shoes for the Class B uniform may be as described in the Class A uniform but also includes black athletic shoes and black tactical boots. - (f) Black socks. - (g) Boots with pointed toes are not permitted.
+The longsleeve shirt will be buttoned at the cuff, unless the reflective material on the inside of the cuff needs to be visible for safety purposes. - (e) Blauer quarter zip or Blauer V-neck commando style sweater may be worn in cold weather under an external vest carrier. - (f) Alternate 'under external vest' shirts designed to look like Class B shirts may be worn under the external vest carrier. - (g) Shoes for the Class B uniform may be as described in the Class A uniform but also includes black athletic shoes and black tactical boots. - (h) Black socks. - (i) Boots with pointed toes are not permitted.